Pratyay-ops/SysDocA/README.md

 # SysDocA
 Synergetic Semantic Enrichment System (SSES) – User-Driven Document Analysis and Enhancement Framework

-This is a showcase of document analyser using langchain in Python.
+This is a showcase of document analyser using langchain in Python deployed in Google Colab.

 Sophisticated Algorithmic Data Analysis, Evaluation, and Robust query system with GUI.